J35P312/MegaFusion/README.md

 	python MegaFusion.py --json input.json --fusion fusion.tab --sample Sven > output.notbob.vcf

 The json parameter specify the path of a JSON config file, and the fusion parameter specify the path to a fusion file (produced using Ariba, star-fusion or similar tool).
-A JSON file for converting ariba files is provided in the json folder.
+A JSON files for converting ariba and star-fusion files are provided in the json folder.

 # The JSON config file